Last Updated on 04/21/22 by Rose Palmer

 My quilt was inspired by the striped patterns of the blankets and carpets that the Bedouin people make as well as by the colors of a desert sunset.
-I photographed the quilt in the Wadi Rum desert of Laurance of Arabia fame.
+I photographed the quilt in the Wadi Rum desert of Laurance of Arabia fame, among other places.

 “Not your Grandfather’s Herringbone” – London, England

 London is one of my favorite cities to visit and fortunately it is often a layover stop on the way to other destinations in Europe.
 Any season throughout there year, I have always found something fun and interesting to do in London, especially in December when London is decked out for the holiday season.

 This herringbone quilt pattern seemed appropriate for London, but I wanted to update it a little bit.
 Inspired by the brightly colored houses in the Notting Hill area of London, I used a rainbow collection of solids set against a light gray background.
 (Grey for the usual grey London skies).
 I also used some of the leftover fabric on the back as well to make it more interesting.
 Of course, I had to photograph the quilt in Notting Hill.